Production Deployment Checklist

 -

-DNS propagation - Allow 24-48 hours for DNS changes
+DNS propagation - Allow time for DNS changes

 - Test from multiple locations